Skip to main content

 Pay-per-learner

-The most popular pricing model thanks in part to its simplicity, paying per learner means you pay a fixed figure for a certain number of users.
-As you increase the number of users in the system, the cost is lowered for each individual.
-It’s a good option if you need to budget for monthly or yearly expenses, since it allows you to onboard hundreds of users upfront.
+The most popular pricing model, thanks in part to its simplicity, paying per learner means you pay a fixed figure for a certain number of users.
+Costs per user usually decrease as volume increases, making it predictable for annual budgeting, since it allows you to onboard hundreds of users upfront.

 The pay-per-learner model is right for you if: your total number of users stays relatively constant over a long period, and uptake for eLearning is high in your organisation.